 It can be difficult for people with visual issues to navigate many websites online today.
 Making your website accessible can remedy many of the issues that prevent those from being able to use your website.
 For restaurants, these issues can be viewing a menu, ordering online, or making a reservation.

-Why is ADA Compliance Important for Your Restaurant?
+Why is ADA Compliance Important to Boost Restaurant Business?

 First, you don’t want your restaurant to discriminate against anyone, whether they are in your restaurant or using your website online.
 Not only will you alienate customers, but you will also hurt your restaurant’s growth.

-By designing your website with the ADA in mind, you can stay ahead of the curve, show your customers you care about them, and grow your restaurant.
+By designing your website with the ADA in mind, you can stay ahead of the curve, show your customers you care about them, and boost restaurant business.

 Your goal is to design your website for inclusivity.
 It means considering users of various backgrounds, especially your website users who don’t look like the average website visitor.
 This may be because of a disability, age, or another issue.